November 2021 From COP26 Communications

 Read about the recent IPCC report stressing the need for urgent action at Climate Change - Climate news.

 There's also an official website called Together for our Planet, which aims to 'showcase how people from all over the UK are already doing their bit on climate change' and offers the opportunity to subscribe to a COP26 newsletter.
+This is being issued weekly - see links above.

 There is slightly more information, and invitations for organisations and individuals to become involved on the fringes of the conference, on the Scottish Government's Net Zero Nation website.